-Note: Cross listed as MICR 110
+Note: Cross listed as MICR 110 Transfer acceptability: CSU

 Introduction to the principles of microbiology with an emphasis on foodborne pathogens.
 Students will explore biological factors and controls relating to reproduction of microorganisms and the effects on public health.
 This course does not meet microbiology requirement for pre-health students.